West Oakland, Oakland, California

 West Oakland highlighted within the City of Oakland.

 West Oakland is a neighborhood situated in the northwestern corner of Oakland, California, United States, situated west of Downtown Oakland, south of Emeryville, and north of Alameda.
 The neighborhood is located along the waterfront at the Port of Oakland and at the eastern end of the San Francisco–Oakland Bay Bridge.
 It lies at an elevation of 13 feet (4 m).
+Until today, West Oakland remains a predominately African-American neighborhood with just small minorities.

 History

 In 1820, Luis Maria Peralta received the land that now makes up a portion of West Oakland.
 In the 1850s, a group of men who had been leasing the land from his son Vicente, Horace Carpentier, Edson Adams, and Andrew J. Moon began illegally selling small farm plots west of what is now Market Street.
 One of the squatters, Horace Carpentier, became Oakland's first mayor in 1854.
 The population grew after 1863, when the San Francisco-Oakland railroad connected central Oakland to the San Francisco Bay ferries.
 In 1869, West Oakland became the terminus of the transcontinental railroad, and the population grew again as railroad workers settled in the neighborhood.